Trump draws cheers and boos while marking 9/11 by attending a New York Yankees game

 NEW YORK — (AP) — President Donald Trump attended the New York Yankees game on Thursday night, drawing a mixed reaction while marking the 24th anniversary of the Sept.
-11 attacks, after honoring the memories of the victims at the Pentagon earlier in the day.
+11 attacks.

+Authorities installed security glass for the president outside the upper level box suite belonging to the Steinbrenner family, which owns the Yankees, on the third base side over the visiting Detroit Tigers dugout.
+Trump sat next to Yankees team president Randy Levine and chatted with him throughout the game.

 A presidential visit always prompts extra security at sporting events, but things were heightened after conservative activist and close Trump ally Charlie Kirk was assassinated in Utah on Wednesday.
 When Trump attended the Sept.
 11 observance ceremony at the Pentagon earlier Thursday, authorities moved the ceremony inside as an added precaution.